SMHOFFICIAL/SMHOFFICIAL/README.md

 <!---
-SMH Podda is a Brand name Sri lanka...
+STH is a Brand name Sri lanka...